-Extra-curricular Code: The Board of Education has approved an extra-curricular code which covers students participating in all extra-curricular activities.
-The Assistant Principal/Athletic Director will review the code at 9th grade orientation.
-Any new students should watch a power point on the code.
-Before participation can begin an extra-curricular code agreement must be signed by students and parents/guardians.
+Extracurricular Code: The Board of Education has approved an extracurricular code which covers students participating in all extracurricular activities.
+Each coach/advisor will review the code with students before the start of their activity.
+Before participation can begin an extracurricular code agreement must be acknowledged by parent/guardian through online registration and signed by students.